How to Create Groups in Active Directory?

 Permission settings

-• Use clear naming conventions like HR_ReadOnly or Finance_FullAccess.
+• Use naming conventions like HR_ReadOnly, IT_Admins.

-• Document each group’s purpose and scope.
+• Document the purpose and scope of each group.

 Related Articles